eetann/senpai.nvim/README.md

 ---@field height? number|string row number or height percentage string for input area
 ---  height = 5 -- 5 row number
 ---  height = 25% -- 25% input area height relative to chat window
+---@field keep_file_attachment? boolean
+--- If set to true, files are automatically attached in the next message when attached.
 ```